I can provide statements for you to file out-of-network claims with your insurance policy upon request.

 So no, things don’t have to be, like, super fucked up already.
 Therapy is for you, too.

 We all want our pain to lessen or go away as soon as possible.
 It’s part of our DNA to avoid discomfort – even emotionally.
+“How long do I have to endure this?” is an age-old question.
 There’s no hard and fast rule about length of treatment, and so much depends on the complexity of what you’re bringing into therapy.
-The way I work is to help clients get to the root of what are likely long-standing issues to find new coping skills.
-That takes time.
-I find many clients take at least several months of regular sessions to peel back the onion layers and create lasting change.
+Many clients choose to work with me for about a year, sometimes more and sometimes less.
+Longer term work is most often what leads to lasting changes you’re looking for.

-Discuss with your therapist your expectations of how long you’d like to work with them up front.
-Once you choose a therapist, take a temperature of how things are going after about 12 sessions to get a sense of how things are shifting.
-Results aren’t guaranteed, but just like the gym, consistency in attendance and your commitment to the process yields better outcomes.
+Discuss your expectations of how long you’d like to work.
+Once you choose a therapist, take a temperature of how things are going after about 13 sessions – a season of your life – to get a sense of how the process is working.
+Just like the gym, consistency in attendance and your commitment to the process yields better outcomes.

 Look at you, overachieving already!
 I’ve got just the thing.
 See my RESOURCES page.

 582 Market St., San Francisco, CA 94104 · 415-496-6660